lilyschen/prescribing-tool/README.md

 - As a user, I want to be able to **view** a list of all the conditions in the database
 - As a user, I want to be able to **view** a list of medications recommended for a selected condition
 - As a user, I want to be able to **view** a list of patients in the database
-- As a user, I want to be able to **add** a patient's name to the list of patients
+- As a user, I want to be able to **add** a patient to the list of patients
 - As a user, I want to be able to **view** a list of medications a patient is taking
 - As a user, I want to be able to **add** a medication to a patient's list of medications
 - As a user, I want to be able to **remove** a medication from a patient's list of medications